-Spanish breeds have been bred for everything, from herding to companionship and even dog fights (thankfully, this last one is now illegal).
+Spanish dog breeds have been bred for everything, from herding to companionship and even dog fights (thankfully, this last one is now illegal).
 Some breeds will look familiar, sharing heritage with other breeds around the world, while a couple look truly unique.

 RECOMMENDED: 21 Iconic Asian Dog Breeds